 If a fungal infection is left untreated, it can lead to several complications.
 Early treatment for fungal infection helps manage these complications.

 Fungal infections can be spread by direct contact.
-However, they are mostly prevented if simple hygiene procedures are followed.
+However, they can be prevented by following simple hygiene measures.

 In some cases, the doctor may need to collect samples of bodily fluids—such as blood, urine, vaginal secretions, sputum (lung mucus), or cerebrospinal fluid (around the brain and spinal cord)—for further testing.
 A tissue biopsy might be required for a closer examination of the infected area.
 For fungal infections affecting the lungs, imaging tests like X-rays can help identify fungal growths or assess tissue damage.

 Most fungal skin infections can be treated effectively with topical (applied on the skin) or oral (taken by mouth) antifungal medicines.
-Creams or lotions are usually enough for common skin infections to relieve symptoms like itching, redness, and rash.
+Creams or lotions are usually enough to relieve symptoms of common skin infections, such as itching, redness, and a rash.

 Here are some commonly used OTC topical antifungal treatments: